-The Upper Mississippi River and Great Lakes Region Joint Venture (UMRGLRJV) states for Mallard breeding habitat requires at least a minimum of one hectare (2.47 acres) for each breeding pair.
-Optimal habitat includes a complex of shallow herbaceous wetland and grasslands.
-Phase XI is proposing 339 acres of shallow wetland restorations that could provide new habitat niches for over 137 nesting pairs.
-The additional wetland or marsh conditions could provide an additional 1000 use days for lesser scaup, northern pintail, American bittern and other waterfowl, and provide feeding and nesting ground for the concerned Marsh Wren and Common Moorhen.
+The Upper Mississippi River and Great Lakes Region Joint Venture (UMRGLRJV) states for Mallard breeding habitat at least a minimum of one hectare (2.47 acres) is required for each breeding pair.
+Optimal habitat includes a complex of shallow herbaceous wetlands and grasslands.
+Phase XII is proposing 150 acres of shallow wetland restorations that could provide new habitat niches for over 60 nesting pairs.
+The additional wetland or marsh conditions could provide an additional 800 use days for Lesser Scaup, Northern Pintail, American Bittern and other waterfowl, and provide feeding and nesting ground for the concerned Marsh Wren and Common Moorhen.

-With the increased return of the Trumpeter Swan to southern Minnesota, local staff expects to see the increase of 7 breeding pairs of swans as a result of the restored wetland restorations.
-Bobolink pairs will also increase as a result of associated upland plantings.
-Pollinators will have increased food supplies with upland plantings that consist of native flowers.
+Local staff expects to see the increase of 5 breeding pairs of Swans as a result of the restored wetland restorations.
+Bobolinks populations will also increase as a result of associated upland plantings.
+Pollinators such as butterflies and bees will have increased food supplies with upland plantings that consist of native flowers.
+Habitat for the Northern Long-Eared Bat will be protected.

-The shoreline restorations will provide habitat structures resulting in a proposed 30% increase in the breeding success and overall biomass of fish and amphibians that can be supported.
+The shoreline restorations will provide habitat structures resulting in a proposed 40% increase in the breeding success and overall biomass of fish and amphibians that can be supported.
 One additional pair of river otters is expected as a result of the streambank restorations as well.
-The key targeted property acquisitions will also support a variety of species including the threatened Blanding's turtle and Round Pigtoe mussel by providing protected shoreline and streambank habitat.
+The streambank restorations will also support a variety of species including the threatened Blanding's turtle and Round Pigtoe mussel by providing protected shoreline and streambank habitat.
+Caddisfly and stonefly will be used as indicator species for water quality.